DHTMLX/docs-diagram/docs/guides/integrations/angular_integration.md

 ![Diagram Editor initialization](/img/trial_diagram.png)

 Now you know how to integrate DHTMLX Diagram Editor with Angular.
 You can customize the code according to your specific requirements.
-The final example you can find on [**GitHub**](https://github.com/DHTMLX/angular-diagram-demo).
+You can find the final example on [**GitHub**](https://github.com/DHTMLX/angular-diagram-demo).